An Honest Verizon 5G Home Internet Review, According to Customers

 Verizon 5G Home Internet gets some of the highest ratings out of all the internet providers we review, and for good reason.
 It’s fast, reliable, and offers a solid value.
 Go for it if you’re eager to get cheap, easy-to-setup Wi-Fi or want an alternative to a traditional cable internet plan.

-Verizon 5G Home Internet add-ons and perks
+Find the latest Verizon 5G Home Internet deals here.

 What do customers think of Verizon 5G Home Internet?

 The three customers I spoke with were mostly positive about their experiences with Verizon 5G.
+Here's what these customers thought about Verizon home internet:

 “I like how it gives us fast speeds without a video throttle cap, so we can watch 4K shows,” said Johnothy Michael, who works in IT and accounting in Robinson, Illinois.
 Michael previously had T-Mobile 5G Home Internet for a few years before switching to Verizon 5G in the summer of 2023.